Wausau Daily Herald

 The Wausau Daily Herald is a daily morning broadsheet printed in Wausau, Wisconsin.
 It is the primary newspaper in Wausau and is distributed throughout Marathon and Lincoln counties.
-The Daily Herald is owned by the Gannett Company, which owns ten other newspapers in Wisconsin.
+The Daily Herald is owned by the USA Today Co., which owns ten other newspapers in Wisconsin.

 History

 The paper traces its roots to a paper established as the Torch of Liberty in 1875.
 After a series of mergers and renamings, it eventually became known as the Wausau Daily Record-Herald in 1907, with the first edition being printed on 2 December of that year.
 In 1958 it moved into offices on Scott Street in Wausau.

 In 2017 Gannett announced the closure of the newspaper's printing plant in Wausau, with production moved to Appleton.
 In 2018 the Appleton facility was also closed with printing moved to a facility in West Milwaukee.
 In August 2021 the sale of the Daily Heralds Scott Street offices in Wausau was announced by Gannett.